cara380nm/princes/notes.md

 Prisoners from yartar released, and kenku guards killed.
 One prisoner was berrow gladham and his wife nerise was taken below.
 We tunneled out from A12 south.
 A djinn (Ahtayir) is bound is A15 to maintain the palace.

 Djinn told us Aerisi is in A18.
 Go to A19 and find aerisi.
 Killed her.
 Freed Djinn

+Killed guard said they were going to go work in riverguard keep.
+Grimjaw is a worker there.

+Met crazy cloaker looking for shinies